Oluoma-Eziolise/3120-CICD-Oluoma-Eziolise/README.md

 - Once the image is built, it will be pushed to Dockerhub with the tag `username/repoName:tag`.

 ## CD Project Overview
 This part of the project uses workflows to introduce version control to the images uploaded to Dockerhub.
-It also webhooks to automatically roll out image updates to servers hosting the site content.
+It also uses webhooks to automatically roll out image updates to servers hosting the site content.
 Here is a high-level diagram of the continuous deployment process featuring one sassy server:
 ![CD Diagram](/images/CD_Diagram.PNG)
 ## Semantic Versioning